Global Dairy Trade Results Update – 5/19/20

-Executive Summary Dairy product prices strengthened during the GDT event held Sep 17th.
+Executive Summary Dairy product prices rebounded slightly during the GDT event held May 19th.
 Highlights from the most recent auction include: